janisdd/vscode-edit-csv/README.md

 This is different from normals numbers because here the cell text must start or end with a number (or both).

-In this case the interpolation is only `+1/-1`.
+In this case the interpolation is only a constant delta.
+The delta is determined by the first two cell values in the selection

+e.g. `2. test, 4. test` will calculate a delta of `2`, so the next value will be `6. test`

+If there are different deltas in the selected cells, auto fill will default to copy only

+e.g. `2. test, 4. test, 5. test` will calculate a delta of `2`, so the next values will be `2. test, 4. test, 5. test, 2. test, ...`

-if there is a number at the start of the cell, this takes precedence.
+If there is a number at the start and end of the cell, this number in the beginning takes precedence.

 #### Dates